What Is the Difference Between HTTP and HTTPS?

 SEO benefits aside, HTTPS must be used by websites that collect sensitive visitor information such as payment details or login credentials.
 So, if you run an online store where you carry out financial transactions or you have a website where visitors can register and share personal details, then you must ensure that your website runs on HTTPS.

-At this point, the use of HTTP is acceptable only in small personal websites that are commonly hosted on our free hosting platform.
+At this point, the use of HTTP is acceptable only on small personal websites that are commonly hosted on our free hosting platform.
 Such websites do not transmit sensitive information and are not aiming to rank high in search results.

 Since HTTPS communication not only sends data back and forth but also encrypts and decrypts the information, it is normal to assume that HTTPS will be slower when compared to HTTP.
 That is not the case, however.
 While HTTPS does require more processing power during encryption and decryption, the data transfer itself is faster because HTTPS skips the filtering and scanning steps that typically occur with HTTP.
 As such, large websites with many multimedia elements tend to perform better with HTTPS rather than HTTP.